gbv/jskos-vue/docs/index.md

 ## What is jskos-vue?
 jskos-vue is a library for [Vue 3](https://v3.vuejs.org) containing components and utilities related to the [JSKOS data format](https://gbv.github.io/jskos/) and the [coli-conc project](https://coli-conc.gbv.de).
 It was developed to make it easier to use JSKOS data and the coli-conc infrastructure in front-end projects.

 Note that it was specifically developed with the needs of our [Cocoda Mapping Tool](https://github.com/gbv/cocoda) and [BARTOC](https://github.com/gbv/bartoc.org) in mind.
 So if certain decisions seem odd to you, it is probably because it was needed in one of those projects.
+Nevertheless feel free to [contact us](https://github.com/gbv/jskos-vue/issues) with your questions, suggestions, and use-cases!

 ## Requirements
 - [Vue 3](https://v3.vuejs.org)